-Our state & country desperately need wholesome priorities, not an arms race Los Alamos National Laboratory (LANL) is building a

-How can we build strong, resilient communities with priorities such as these?
+enough for 1,000 Our state & country desperately need wholesome priorities, not an arms race How can we build strong, resilient communities with priorities such as these?
 How can we address the existential crisis of climate change?
 How can we provide a good education for all our children, and support for our elderly?
 How can we provide real vocations, with real meaning, for the rising generation?
-More war, and more preparations for nuclear war, are the opposite of
+More war, and more preparations for nuclear war, are the opposite of any answer.